rust-lang/rfcs/text/0000-uninit-memory-policy.md

 While we do not have a formal spec/contract for unsafe code, this RFC will serve to set an explicit policy that:

-**Uninitialized memory can ever be exposed in safe Rust, even when it would not lead to undefined behavior**.
+**Uninitialized memory can never be exposed in safe Rust, even when it would not lead to undefined behavior**.

 # Drawbacks